-The Promenade is the name of the extended boardwalk that spans the city, there are a lot of beaches to chose from (1)
+The Rambla (promenade) is the name of the extended boardwalk that spans the city, there are a lot of beaches to chose from (1)

-There are benches throughout The Promenade, often every 50 feet, where you see people sitting and talking, drinking either the national drink, mate, or coffee and simply enjoying good conversation and good friends.
+There are benches throughout the Rambla, often every 50 feet, where you see people sitting and talking, drinking either the national drink, mate, or coffee and simply enjoying good conversation and good friends.
 You can try some of the best fish in the little restaurants along the shore.
 There are several activities for youngsters, too.